Disney International Programs: Coronavirus impact

-On March 14, 2020, the Disney International Programs were suspended due to the ongoing worldwide outbreak of the coronavirus pandemic and its spread to Florida.
+On March 14, 2020, the Disney International Programs were suspended due to the ongoing worldwide outbreak of the COVID-19 pandemic and its spread to Florida.
 International participants actively enrolled during this time in company-sponsored housing were asked to vacate in a short period of time, as well as Disney College Program and culinary students, providing full credit and completion of the program in return.
 Shortly after, the Walt Disney World Resort closed operations, initially until April 19, 2020.
 On April 6, 2020, the suspension of the program was extended to those applicants with May 2020 arrival dates, after The Walt Disney Company extended the closure of its resorts until early June 2020.

 On July 2, 2020, the Disney International Programs and the Disney College Program were suspended for the rest of 2020, as the coronavirus pandemic further impacted operations of both the Walt Disney World Resort and Disneyland Resort.
 On July 14, 2020, less than a week after the Walt Disney World Resort reopened during the coronavirus pandemic, the Cultural Representative Program was suspended indefinitely, impacting those who were actively participating at the time and future participants who were accepted for the Fall 2020 semester.

-On March 9, 2021, at the Walt Disney Company's shareholder's meeting, CEO Bob Chapek expressed interest in resuming operations of the Disney College Program by the end of 2021.
+On March 9, 2021, at the Walt Disney Company's shareholder's meeting, then-CEO Bob Chapek expressed interest in resuming operations of the Disney College Program by the end of 2021.
 He also expressed interest in inviting back those participants who were impacted by the closure of the program in 2020, so they can properly experience and fulfil their programs.
 On May 3, 2021, Disney Programs announced a June 2021 return of the Disney College Program in Orlando, though no announcement was immediately made for the International Programs.

 On March 25, 2022, Disney Programs announced the Disney International Programs would return to Orlando with the Cultural Representative Program for August 2022.

 On April 11, 2022, Disney Programs announced the return of the Cultural Exchange Program for June 2022 for select countries.